javiplav/personal-assistant-demo/personal_assistant_demo/DEMO_VERIFICATION.md

-# ✅ Demo Verification: Enterprise Solutions Architect Showcase
+# ✅ Demo Verification: Enterprise Solutions Architect Demo

-## 🎯 **Status: FULLY FUNCTIONAL & READY FOR LINKEDIN SHOWCASE**
+## 🎯 **Status: FULLY FUNCTIONAL & READY FOR DEMONSTRATION**

-This document confirms that the enhanced personal assistant demo is working perfectly and ready for your LinkedIn showcase.
+This document confirms that the enhanced personal assistant demo is working perfectly and ready for demonstrations.

 ---